 \subsection{Spatially Resolved View of Star Formation Regime}

-One of the practical relations that encapsulate the information of star formation properties is commonly referred to as the Kennicutt-Schmidt (KS) relation (\citealp{1959ApJ...129..243S}; \citealp{1989ApJ...344..685K}).
-This empirical relation illustrates the correlation between the surface densities of gas mass and SFR, and can be expressed {by the formula} $\Sigma_{\rm SFR}\propto\Sigma_{\rm mol \ gas}^{N}$.
-The slope of $N=1$ in this relation corresponds to a constant star formation efficiency (${\rm SFE}\equiv \Sigma_{\rm SFR}/\Sigma_{\rm mol \ gas}$), or a constant gas depletion timescale $\tau\equiv 1/{\rm SFE}$, providing a straightforward signpost of the remaining time until galaxies exhaust their molecular gas content.
+One of the practical relations that encapsulates the information about the star formation properties is commonly referred to as the KS relation (\citealp{1959ApJ...129..243S}; \citealp{1989ApJ...344..685K}).
+This empirical relation illustrates the correlation between the surface densities of the gas mass and SFR, and can be expressed by the formula $\Sigma_{\rm SFR}\propto\Sigma_{\rm mol \ gas}^{N}$.
+The slope of $N=1$ in this relation corresponds to a constant star formation efficiency (${\rm SFE}\equiv \Sigma_{\rm SFR}/\Sigma_{\rm mol \ gas}$) or a constant gas depletion timescale $\tau\equiv 1/{\rm SFE}$, providing a straightforward signpost of the remaining time until galaxies exhaust their molecular gas content.

-The KS relation of nearby galaxies has been investigated in both global scale (e.g. \citealp{1998ApJ...498..541K}; \citealp{2017ApJS..233...22S}) and sub-kpc scale (e.g. \citealp{2008AJ....136.2846B}; \citealp{2010ApJ...722L.127O}; \citealp{2011ApJ...730L..13B}).
-On the other hand, because it is observationally expensive to address the distribution of cold molecular gas via CO lines at high-redshift and therefore difficult to measure the size of the molecular gas component, only a handful of $z\gtrsim1$ galaxies are studied in detail in the context of the KS relation.
-Some studies focus on normal star-forming galaxies (\citealp{2010ApJ...714L.118D}; \citealp{2010MNRAS.407.2091G}), and others study extreme sources that are bright and extended such as SMGs (e.g. \citealp{2015ApJ...798L..18H}; \citealp{2017ApJ...846..108C}).
-The former studies claim the ``bimodality'' of star formation regime at high-redshift; normal regime in star-forming disks and starburst regime induced by mergers.
+The KS relations of nearby galaxies have been investigated on both a global scale (e.g. \citealp{1998ApJ...498..541K}; \citealp{2017ApJS..233...22S}) and a sub-kpc scale (e.g. \citealp{2008AJ....136.2846B}; \citealp{2010ApJ...722L.127O}; \citealp{2011ApJ...730L..13B}).
+On the other hand, because it is observationally expensive to address the distribution of cold molecular gas via CO lines at high-redshift, and therefore difficult to measure the size of the molecular gas component, only a handful of $z\gtrsim1$ galaxies have been studied in detail in the context of the KS relation.
+Some studies focus on normal star-forming galaxies (\citealp{2010ApJ...714L.118D}; \citealp{2010MNRAS.407.2091G}), and others study extreme sources that are bright and extended, such as SMGs (e.g. \citealp{2015ApJ...798L..18H}; \citealp{2017ApJ...846..108C}).
+The former studies claim the ``bimodality'' of the star formation regime at high redshift, a normal regime in star-forming disks, and a starburst regime induced by mergers.
 The surface densities derived for the central and extended regions (Section \ref{subsec:Subsec3.4}) allow us to probe the characteristics of high-redshift cluster galaxies in {terms of} the KS relation for the first time.